department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/research-plan.md

 - Are you able and willing to download new applications onto your phone? yes

 - Have you ever used Zoom on your mobile device? yes but OK if no

+- Do you often find it difficult to read or understand information?
+Note: We ask this question because we want to make sure that our tools work for people who live with challenges like these.
+Yes